 “It’s a CAD/CAM solution,” says Khoshnevis.
-The buildings are “designed on computer and built by a computer”.
-Contour Crafting hopes to build “entire neighbourhoods built at a fraction of the cost, in a fraction of the time, far more safely, and with architectural flexibility that is unprecedented.”
+The buildings are “designed on a computer and built by a computer”.
+Contour Crafting hopes to create “entire neighborhoods built at a fraction of the cost, in a fraction of the time, far more safely, and with an architectural flexibility that is unprecedented.”

 The 3D Printed solution also produces much stronger structures than traditional building methods.
-According to Contour Crafting the tested wall is a 10,000PSI (pounds per square inch) strength compared to an average of 3,000PSI for a regular wall.
+According to Contour Crafting, the tested wall is a 10,000PSI (pounds per square inch) strength compared to an average of 3,000PSI for a conventional wall.

 Khoshnevis sees the technology as a way to quickly rebuild communities and towns damaged by natural disasters.